ayeuhugyu/PepperBot/notes.md

 - gpt conversations are now MUCH more customizable via the use of p/conversation setparam
 - gpt responses now use openai's seeding feature so they can be reproduced
 - AI can now see stickers
+- default model is now gpt-4.1-nano instead of gpt-4o-mini. it's significantly cheaper and better at following instructions (which unfortunately means its also better at following openai's dumb instructions)
+- GPT models have been completely overhauled, which means that in the future there could be support for models from manufacturers other than openai. run `p/gpt model list` to see all the new data i store about them and the new ones i've given access to.

 **actual content:**